hjrdave/get-treble-gsm/src/posts/api-docs/V3/introduction/what-is-treblegsm.md

 ---

-### What is Global State
+### What is Global State?
 As React apps scale, managing state can become complicated and hard to maintain.
 Even though React.js manages local state well, when state needs to be shared amongst components, methods like prop-drilling and lifting up state must be used.
-Prop-drilling causes huge performance issues as every component the prop passes (drills) through is re-rendered when state changes, and lifting up state to a parent component causes the component to contain state that is not relevant to that component, which makes it harder to maintain state.
+Prop-drilling causes huge performance issues as every component the prop passes (drills) through is re-rendered when state changes.
+Lifting up state to a parent component causes the component to contain state that is not relevant to that component, which makes it harder to maintain.

 Global state is a method of centralizing application state.
 A data store is used to house state that will be shared amongst components that subscribe to it.
 By using this method to manage state, prop-drilling and lifting up state is no longer necessary as each component has access to the store.
 When a certain state in the store updates, only the components that subscribe to that state will re-render.
 This makes state management more maintainable and greatly improves application performance.